drc-cs/FALL24-CS326/lectures/L05_hypothesis_testing/slides.md

   <div style="font-size: 0.8em; left: 0; width: 50%; position: absolute;">

   # Intro Poll
-  ## On a scale of 1-5, what is your understanding of hypothesis testing?
+  ## On a scale of 1-5, what is your comfort level with hypothesis testing?
   Scan the QR code or go to [pollev.com/nucs](https://pollev.com/nucs)

   </div>